Abdulrahman-Alfrihidi/Summer-school-content/README.md

 ##
 KAUST Academy Artificial Intelligence Summer 2025

-This is the base Repository for the KAUST Academy Summer School that will be held in two locations in the Kingdom of Saudi Arabia.
+This is a Repository for the KAUST Academy Summer School Labs in the first two weeks of computer vision.
+The program is in two locations in the Kingdom of Saudi Arabia.

 - King Abdullah University of Science and Technology (KAUST)
 - King Khalid University (KKU)